Army Volunteer Corps

 Fort Carson is one of few installations who provide Active Duty Service Members and Family Members the opportunity to volunteer for off-post, non-profit organizations in the Colorado Springs and Manitou area.
 These opportunities will fall under the umbrella of Operation Good Samaritan (OGS).
 Volunteers are able to track their off-post service through the Army’s Volunteer Management Information System (VMIS).
 The prospective volunteer must register on VMIS and meet with the AVC Program Manager prior to beginning service.

-Contact your local AVC Program Manager within your Army Community Service (ACS) agency to register and learn about volunteer opportunities at your installation and the surrounding community.
+Contact your local AVC Coordinator within Army Community Service (ACS) to register and learn about volunteer opportunities at your installation and the surrounding community.